 Inside, you’ll find a large collection of items related to Denver’s baseball history and artifacts from the fourteen classic ballparks built between 1909 and 1923.

-Until recently, this museum was called B’s Ballpark Museum after its owner, founder, and curator Bruce “B” Hellerstein.
-It’s his private collection you’re looking at, after all, and Smithsonian Books named it one of the twenty best private baseball collections in the world.
+Until recently, this museum was called B’s Ballpark Museum after its owner, founder, and curator, Bruce “B” Hellerstein.
+It’s his private collection you’re looking at, and Smithsonian Books named it one of the twenty best private baseball collections in the world.

-This museum is just a few steps away from Coors Field so if you’re catching a game or visiting the stadium, be sure to stop on by.
+This museum is just a few steps away from Coors Field, so if you’re catching a game or visiting the stadium, be sure to stop by.

 See Related: Warm Winter Backpacking Destinations